wamikabro/ConsolePatternsLibrary/README.md

 # ConsolePatternsLibrary
-<p>Your all-in-one library that contains all the patterns that you would love to visualize in your console window.
+<p>Your all-in-one library that contains all the patterns that you would love to visualize in your console window.<br/>All you need to do is download this library, import Java.* in your code, and then you can use JavaPatterns. class name to call any pattern you want.
+List of the names and visuals of the pattern are in JavaPatternsList.md, and you can also see the names when recommended after typing "JavaPatterns." in your IntelliJ/VisualStudio (Or any other IDE).
 Your contributions are welcomed.
 Together we build beautiful patterns.</p>
 <p><b>Note: Before Committing, must read How to Contribute?, Supported Languages and Contribution Rules.</b></p>
 <h2>Supported Languages</h2>
 <ol>